 Talk An overview of the elements that make up the speech patterns we use to build characters.

 The Evolution of One Feminist Reader/Writer A brief history of the books that combined to influence the work I do today.
 With a breakdown of the different writers, poets, television shows and films, the storytelling and storytellers that were forced on me in high school and made me love storytelling.

 Why Teenagers?
 What makes teenagers so fascinating?
 Probably the thing that makes being a teenager so hard.
 A list of all the reasons being a teenager sucks, an illustrated journey.

 How to Write a Super Story This talk looks at the practice of writing superhero stories.
-First it’s an examination of the art of storytelling, the component parts of any story and how they apply to a story about heroes and villains.
-How do elements like plot, character, story arc and pacing work in a story about someone who has to save the day?
-Second, I look at how my work as a Young Adult author, and the personal stories in books like Skim and This One Summer, have shaped my own personal take on the superhero narrative.
-I look at the stories that have inspired me, from Alice Munro to Gene Yang, and discuss how a variety of works and influences have affected my approach to writing comics about characters that are more than, but also, human.
-Finally, I talk with the audience about how their personal experiences and histories could work to shape new stories about new heroes.
+First, it’s an examination of the art of storytelling, the component parts of any story, and how they apply to a story about heroes and villains.
+How do elements like plot, character, story arc, and pacing work in a story about someone who has to save the day?
+Second, Mariko looks at how my work as a Young Adult author, and the personal stories in books like Skim and This One Summer, have shaped her own personal take on the superhero narrative.
+She looks at the stories that have inspired her, from Alice Munro to Gene Yang, and discuss how a variety of works and influences have affected her approach to writing comics about characters that are more than, but also, human.
+Finally, Mariko talks with the audience about how their personal experiences and histories could work to shape new stories about new heroes.